dclements9/project-ouroboros/README.md

     Loops YouTube videos indefinietly.

-    Uses **persistent cookies** to allow the previous 'Loop' to be saved for later reference.
+    Uses **Local Storage** to allow the previous 'Loop' to be saved for later reference.

 ## Install & Use
     1. `git clone https://github.com/dclements9/project-ouroboros.git`